Cyreenbr/cyreenbr/README.md

 ## 👩‍💻 About Me

-I'm Syreen (Cyreen), a passionate Software Engineering student at ISAMM Manouba specializing in software engineering.
+I'm Cyreen, a passionate Software Engineering student at ISAMM .
 I thrive on building innovative solutions that blend creativity with technical excellence.

 - 🔭 Currently developing **Smart SDG** - Interactive platform for ONAGRI with predictive analytics
-- 🌱 Mastering **Flutter & Dart** for cross-platform mobile development
+- 🌱 Mastering **Flutter** for cross-platform mobile development
-- 💡 Interested in **AR integration** and **predictive modeling**
+- 💡 Interested in **AI**
 - ⚡ Fun fact: I combine my love for painting with tech through UI/UX design

 ## 🛠️ Technical Stack